Implementing AES-256 for Serialized Data at Rest in DSCSA-Compliant Supply Chains

 DSCSA interoperability mandates require that serialized identifiers—GTIN, serial number, lot/batch, and expiration date—remain instantly accessible to authorized trading partners while remaining cryptographically isolated from unauthorized access.
 The National Institute of Standards and Technology (NIST) endorses AES (including 256-bit keys) for protecting sensitive data at rest under SP 800-111 and SP 800-175B.
 However, algorithm selection alone does not guarantee regulatory compliance.
 The cryptographic boundary must be carefully mapped against the broader DSCSA Compliance Architecture & Standards Mapping to ensure encryption implementations do not fracture EPCIS event structures, introduce unacceptable latency to VRS query responses, or obstruct suspect product investigation workflows.

 • Nonce/IV Uniqueness: 12-byte cryptographically secure random nonces must be generated per encryption operation.
-Nonce reuse catastrophically compromises confidentiality in GCM mode.
+Nonce reuse catastrophically compromises confidentiality in GCM mode and must never occur.

 • Key Isolation: AES-256 keys must be provisioned and managed via FIPS 140-2/3 validated Hardware Security Modules (HSMs) or cloud-native Key Management Services (KMS).
 Keys must never be hardcoded, cached in plaintext, or stored alongside encrypted payloads.